The virtual fundamental class for the moduli space of surfaces of general type: Introduction

-A Kawamata-log-terminal (k.l.t.) surface $S$ is a projective surface with only cyclic quotient singularities.
+An s.l.c. surface $S$ with only Kawamata-log-terminal (k.l.t.) singularities is a projective surface whose singularities, except codimension one simple normal crossing singularities, are only quotient singularities.
 We have:

 \begin{thm} (Theorem \ref{thm_POT_Mind}) Let $M$ be the moduli stack of stable surfaces of general type with invariants $K^2, \chi, N$.
-If the moduli stack $M$ consists of k.l.t. surfaces, then the moduli stack $M^{\lci}$ of $\lci$ covers is the same as the moduli stack $M^{\ind}$, which is isomorphic to the moduli stack $M$.
+If the moduli stack $M$ consists of s.l.c. surfaces with only k.l.t. singularities, then the moduli stack $M^{\lci}$ of $\lci$ covers is the same as the moduli stack $M^{\ind}$, which is isomorphic to the moduli stack $M$.
+Moreover, (\ref{eqn_OT_univ_intro}) gives a perfect obstruction theory for the moduli stack $M^{\ind}$, and (\ref{eqn_virtual_class_M}) gives a virtual fundamental class for $M^{\ind}$. \end{thm}

-Moreover, the obstruction theory for the moduli stack $M^{\ind}$ of index one covers in (\ref{eqn_OT_intro}) is perfect in the sense of Behrend-Fantechi, and is the same as the perfect obstruction theory on $M^{\lci}$ in (\ref{eqn_OT_univ_intro}). \end{thm}

-Let $S$ be a surface with only locally complete intersection singularities.
-Then $S$ is Gorenstein and $\omega_S$ is invertible.
-In particular, the index one covering Deligne-Mumford stack and the $\lci$ covering Deligne-Mumford stack are all $S$ itself.
-Thus, if the moduli stack $M$ consists of l.c.i. surfaces, then the moduli stacks $M^{\lci}$, $M^{\ind}$ and $M$ are all the same and the universal family $p: \scM\rightarrow M$ is projective, flat and relatively Gorenstein; i.e., the relative dualizing sheaf $\omega_{\scM/M}$ is a line bundle.
-We have that